 Nova Scotia eating involves more than its justly famed lobsters.
 Wild, foraged foods like fiddlehead ferns, chanterelle mushrooms, and wild blueberries are of particular note.
 As are the thick, crunchy oatcakes that go so well with tea or coffee that are baked around the province.
 A range of shellfish, including Digby scallops and Cape Breton oysters, are another great fact of local foods in this maritime province.
-The lobsters, though, they really really remarkable good....
 Like all of these guides, this one is a work in progress.
 Is there something you love about eating in Nova Scotia that you don't see here?
 Tell us about it!

 01 of 12

 The growing season on this island is short, but it is also very sweet.
 Like in the rest of Canada, the long summer days help gardens and truck farms really kick into gear, with harvest hitting from July through September.
-Know when to expect and when with this Guide to Nova Scotia Seasonal Produce.
+Know what to expect and when with this guide to Nova Scotia seasonal produce.

 02 of 12

 Find seasonal produce and much more at Nova Scotia's oldest market, Halifax Seaport Farmers Market.
 Nova Scotia markets are increasingly featuring eggs, meat, honey, and other food products besides fresh produce, allowing them to stay open for longer seasons, such as the May-December season for the Wolfsville Farmers Market.

 Find a market near you in Nova Scotia with this guide from Farmers Markets of Nova Scotia (FMNS), a cooperative of farmers markets from across the province.